jpoehls/zduck.com/_posts/2014/2014-04-16-go-101-string-or-byte-slice.md

 layout: post
 published: false
 categories: golang
 description: "Go has two types for representing text.
 Don't be confused.
-I'll explain the difference and when to use what."
+Let's walk through the differences and when to use what."
 ---

 {{site.go_101_blurb}}